-With AB 361, California joins a growing list of states that now recognize Benefit Corporations.
-The bill was introduced by Assemblymember Jared Huffman and creates a “new, entirely voluntary type of corporate entity to let California businesses balance the pursuit of corporate profits with environmental and social goals.”
-Under current state law, corporations are required to prioritize profit and financial interests.
+With AB 361, California joined a growing list of states that now recognize Benefit Corporations.
+The bill was introduced by Assemblymember Jared Huffman and created a “new, entirely voluntary type of corporate entity to let California businesses balance the pursuit of corporate profits with environmental and social goals.”
+Previously, corporations were required to prioritize profit and financial interests.
 Benefit corporations are different in that they allow corporations to give equal consideration to social and environmental interests instead of just to financial profit.
-This is a significant step that gives triple bottom line businesses legal recognition in California.
+This was a significant step that gave triple bottom line businesses legal recognition in California.

 AB 913: California Green Business Program

-AB 913 requires the Depart of Toxic Substances Control to establish a California Green Business Program.
-Under the Hazardous Waste Source Reduction and Management Review Act of 1989, the Department of Toxic Substances Control (DTSC) is already required to establish a program for hazardous waste reduction.
-AB 913 requires that, as part of implementing its source reduction program, the DTSC develop:
+AB 913 required the Depart of Toxic Substances Control to establish a California Green Business Program.
+Under the Hazardous Waste Source Reduction and Management Review Act of 1989, the Department of Toxic Substances Control (DTSC) was already required to establish a program for hazardous waste reduction.
+AB 913 required that, as part of implementing its source reduction program, the DTSC develop: